seanm27lol/aletheia-ai/replit.md

-# Aletheia - Truth in the Age of Viral Content
+# Aletheia AI - Truth in the Age of Viral Content

 ## Overview

-Aletheia is a modern web application designed to combat misinformation by providing unbiased, fact-based summaries of current events in engaging short-form videos.
-The platform presents multiple perspectives on news stories to help users make informed decisions.
+Aletheia AI is a modern web application designed to combat misinformation by providing unbiased, fact-based summaries of current events in engaging short-form videos.
+The platform uses advanced AI analysis to present multiple perspectives on news stories and help users make informed decisions.

 ## User Preferences